 Blocking or filtering a single mobile IP address could potentially affect hundreds of people every day simply because of the way they are distributed and allocated among 3G/4G/LTE users.
 Mobile proxies are the safest and most discrete proxies you can obtain at the moment and they’re surprisingly starting to come down in price quite a lot.

-One of the other advantages is that because these mobile addresses are trusted so much you don’t need hundreds of them for most online marketing tasks.
+One of the other advantages is that because these mobile proxies and addresses are trusted so much you don’t need hundreds of them for most online marketing tasks.
 For example people running multiple Instagram accounts have found that they can manage many more accounts on a single mobile IP (up to 15 reported as safe currently).
 Whereas for other addresses even residential ones, you’re best to stay at a 1:1 ratio in order to protect your accounts.
+Better still, social media accounts are largely accessed using these addresses so you’ll blend in very easily.

-At the moment, a mobile carrier proxy might not be the cheapest option.
-However they’re ultimately by far the safest IP address to use for most online activities where you need to hide your identity.
+At the moment, a mobile carrier proxy might not seem the cheapest option initially, but generally you don’t need to use that many of them.
+They’re ultimately the safest IP address to use for most online activities where you need to hide your identity.
 There are actually a few more options this year, with new LTE proxies appearing across the world.
-The most established provider by far is probably the market leader in mobile proxies –
+There is a reason that those with larger budgets will almost certainly buy mobile proxies as opposed to other options.